roop/citron/docs/api/CitronLexer.md

     When a match is found as per the lexing rules, the [`TokenData`] obtained from the matching rule is passed on to this action block.

-    This action block can throw errors if required, and they will be thrown up to the caller of this method.

 **Throws:**

   - If there is no matching rule at a particular position in the input, a [`.noMatchingRuleAt(errorPosition:)`] error is thrown.

+  - The `onFound` action block can throw errors if required, and they will be thrown up to the caller of this method.

 ---